 If you are a parent, you likely feel stressed-out from time to time.
 It goes with the territory.
 We give to others all day long and what we “get” in return often isn’t enough to replenish our dwindling supply of energy.
 We don’t have to be martyrs, however.
 Let’s make some changes.
 Here are some things you can do during your day to reduce stress.

-1) Institute quiet time.
 Quiet time is good for you (for obvious reasons) and also good for your kids.
 Although they will protest and complain, don’t let this deter you.
 Consider removing any media (tv, computers, etc.) from the bedrooms to encourage your children to use the time to unwind, be creative and relax.
 If you have children with shared bedrooms, you can assign rotating “quiet corners” throughout your house.

-2) Do things with your kids that you enjoy as well.
 Do you like puzzles?
 Get them involved in one of your own.
 Do you like evening walks?
 Take your kids with you.

-3) Try to save “me time” for the kids’ quiet time or bed time.
 I know.
 We are tapped out and sometimes we just need a little “me time.”
 But the truth of the matter is, if you try to squeeze “me time” into all the possible slivers of free time during your day, you will reap some pretty hefty consequences later (like resenting your kids when you are interrupted, having to play catch-up on your daily duties, or ending the day feeling frantic, rather than calm).